Say You Do (Ultra song)

 "Say You Do" is the debut single by British group Ultra.
 It was released on 6 April 1998 on CD single in the United Kingdom through East West Records as the first single from their debut album, Ultra (1999).
 The music video was directed by Katie Bell.

 Critical reception

-Music Week offered an unequivocally negative assessment of the single, rating it poorly in both of its scoring categories: commercial appeal and editorial verdict.
-According to the magazine, the group was debuting in a market already saturated with boy bands, and its proposal—closer in energy to Five than to E-Male—would not be enough to secure distinction.
-The review argued that the chorus lacked impact and that the track, overall, failed to develop musically, undermining its commercial potential.
+Music Week wrote "simply, the hook is not strong enough and the song goes nowhere", adding that while the band want to be the new Wham! and cite The Beatles as influences, "that is asking too much".

-The Birmingham Mail described the song as a predictable and bland boy-band effort, noting that this was disappointing given that other tracks by the group suggested a more mature direction influenced by 1980s acts such as Duran Duran.
+The Birmingham Mail wrote that "other cuts from the guys suggest a more mature approach and a whole host of 1980s influences" but considered "Say You Do" a "bland boy band sound does little for this predictable outing".

 Commercial performance

 "Say You Do" debuted and peaked at number 11 in the United Kingdom.
 It spent 10 weeks in the top 100.